MicheleTobias/OpenSourceCartography/README.md

    1. Styling in QGIS:
       1. Projection
       2. Vector styles
-      3. Custome Markers with Inkscape
+      3. Custom Markers with Inkscape